KatCodes7/healthcare-sql-claims-analysis/README.md

 - Extend analysis to additional chronic conditions
 - Incorporate time-based trends if longitudinal data is available
-- Build a dashboard (Excel or Power BI) for visualization and reporting
+- Develop a Power BI or Excel dashboard for enhanced interactivity